gatech-epic-power/epically-powerful/docs/source/pages/setup/computer.md

 The low level interface library for communicating with the microstrain IMUs are currently unavailable through pip or anaconda, and must be installed manually. please see the specific guide for installing [here](MSCLInstall).

-### Installing epicallypowerful
+### Installing EpicallyPowerful
-Now you are all ready to get up and running with epicallypowerful!
+Now you are all ready to get up and running with EpicallyPowerful!
 To install, activate your virtual environment (if you're using one), and then use one of the methods below.
-1) Clone the git repository, navigate into that directory using your terminal, and run
+1) Clone the [git repository](https://github.com/gatech-epic-power/epically-powerful), navigate into that directory using your terminal, and run

    ```bash
    $ pip install -e .